dasch-swiss/dsp-tools/docs/cli-commands.md

 dasch.swiss
 ```

-DSP-TOOLS will treat it as `https://api.dasch.swiss`,
+then DSP-TOOLS will treat it as `https://api.dasch.swiss`,
 and derive the SIPI server URL `https://iiif.dasch.swiss` from it.

 This guessing feature comes with a price, though: